 Sickle Cell Lung Disease

-Clinical/Translational Research Translational-Clinical Research
+Translational-Clinical Research

 Mission Statement:

 Pulmonary complications of sickle cell disease (SCD) are a major cause of morbidity and mortality.
-Our laboratory, headed by Dr. Elizabeth Klings, has been studying the two main pulmonary complications of SCD, the acute chest syndrome (ACS) and pulmonary hypertension (PH) for nearly 10 years in conjunction with the Boston Comprehensive Sickle Cell Center under the guidance of Dr. Martin Steinberg.
+Our laboratory, headed by Dr. Elizabeth Klings, has been studying the two main pulmonary complications of SCD, the acute chest syndrome (ACS) and pulmonary hypertension (PH) for over 10 years in conjunction with the Boston Comprehensive Sickle Cell Center under the guidance of Dr. Martin Steinberg.
 The etiology of these disorders remains unknown.
 However, a growing body of knowledge amassed at our institution and others have led to greater insight into disease pathogenesis.
 We have amassed a group of investigators within the Pulmonary Center, Department of Hematology/Oncology, Center for Human Genetics, the Cardiovascular Proteomics Center and the School of Public Health to apply basic science techniques towards the study of disease pathogenesis with the ultimate goal of affecting treatment for these patients.

 Background: